kararei/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing customer names, the existing customer names of the trip will be removed and replaced with the new ones.
 * You can remove all customer names by not including any c/ prefixes.
+* You can remove all trip notes by typing `nts/` without specifying anything after it.
+* Note that if your note contains any parameter prefixes (n/, acc/, i/, d/, c/), they will be treated as separate parameters and not as part of the note text.
 * Customer names are optional.

 Examples: